fasbitX/dynamic-to-static/README.md

 - Create database by importing ipchanger.sql file into your MySQL.

-- Copy public/config-sample.json to public/config.json and add required credentials.
+- Copy public/config-sample.php to public/config.php and update db credentials.

 - Run following command to install required packages.